jdiedrick/satchmo/readme.md

 a scraper for the macaulay library

-`go run main.go` will generate a json file of urls to mp3s that are available from the search page on the archive's site.
+`go run main.go [NUMBER_OF_PAGES]` will generate a json file of urls to mp3s that are available from the search page on the archive's site.

+as of writing there are up to 1729 pages